Pizza Dough Not Rising

 Water temperature is going to play a significant role in proofing your yeast.
 The same can be said about the type of yeast you use.

-To activate the yeast, the water needs to be lukewarm (95-to 105 degrees F) enough to chemically cause the yeast to react with the water and sugar.
-This process is what causes it to bubble up.
+Room temperature water may be too cold in you are in a cold room, so to activate the yeast, the water needs to be lukewarm (95-to 105 degrees F); this warmer environment will be enough to chemically cause the yeast to react with the water and sugar.
+Cold water will slow the process.
+This activation process is what causes it to bubble up.

 Adding Yeast Mixture to Flour

-When adding the yeast mixture to the flour, also add the water, mix for 1 minute and let rest so the flour can absorb the water mixture appropriately.
+When adding the yeast mixture to the flour, also add the warm water, mix for 1 minute, and let rest so the flour can absorb the water mixture appropriately and set the dough to rise.

 Here’s What You Can Do if the Problem is the Yeast